aastroza/carbonada/README.md

 Mike Bernes-Lee [^2] defines the term "carbon footprint" as follows:

-> “Carbon footprint” is a phrase that is horribly abused.
-I want to make my definition clear.
-Throughout this book, I’m using “footprint” as a metaphor for the total impact that something has.
+> I’m using “footprint” as a metaphor for the total impact that something has.
 And I’m using the word “carbon” as shorthand for all the different global warming greenhouse gases.
 > So, I’m using the term “carbon footprint” to mean the best estimate we can get of the full climate change impact of something.
 That something could be anything—an activity, an item, a lifestyle, a company, a country, or even the whole world.

 [^2]: Berners-Lee, M. (2022). *The carbon footprint of everything* (2nd ed.).
 Greystone Books.